crypto-dot/FrontendMentorChallenge1/README.md

 ## My process

 I worked from left to right.
 First I figured out how to get the image correctly cropped.
 This proved a little more difficult then I expected since I wanted to use the HTML5 picture element, but I realized that I could not adjust the images using css.
 I winded up using a div and setting the background image to the actual image needed.
 Then I used media queries to crop the background image accordingly for mobile devices.
 Afterwards, accessibility became a bit of a problem.
 I was struggling with finding semantically correct HTML tags for the inserted and deleted prices.
-Eventually, after some research I discovered the <ins> and <del> both of which I never knew existed before this project.
+Eventually, after some research I discovered the ins tag and del tag both of which I never knew existed before this project.

 ### Built with